Hidden in Plain Sight: Understanding and Addressing Self-Neglect in Psychotherapy

 Exploring implicit patterns: Noticing how self-neglect shows up in the client’s life—even in the therapeutic relationship.

-Developing self-awareness: Supporting clients in bridging the gap between what they feel and what they believe about themselves.
+Developing self-awareness: Supporting clients in bridging the gap between their experiences and what they feel and believe about themselves.

-Introducing self-compassion: Encouraging practices that foster kindness towards the self, particularly in moments of struggle.
+Introducing self-compassion: Encouraging practices that foster integration of neglected self-aspects and kindness towards the self, particularly in moments of struggle.

 As Capaldi and Elliott suggest, the journey out of self-neglect lies in reconciling the divided parts of the self—bringing into dialogue those inner voices that contradict, compete, and often cancel each other out.
 This is not easy work.
 But with time and care, clients can begin to access a more integrated and compassionate sense of self.